Devilsball/Devilsball/README.md

 - 👋 Hi, I’m @Devilsball
-- 👀 I’m interested in expandin mind potentialities
+- 👀 I’m interested in expanding mind potentialities!
 - 🌱 I’m currently learning hot github works
-- 💞️ I’m looking to collaborate on self-development
+- 💞️ I’m looking to collaborate on github skills self-development!
-- 📫 How to reach me @devilsball on discord
+- 📫 How to reach me?
+I'm @devilsball on discord

 <!---
 Devilsball/Devilsball is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.